• Home

 Set aside for about 30 minutes to cool.

-holding a rainbow jello cube
+Holding a rainbow jello cube.

-Cut Jello into 1/2″ cubes and pour into a separate 9×13 pan.
+Cut gelatin into 1/2″ cubes and pour into a separate 9×13 pan.

-condensed milk over jello
+Pouring condensed milk over jello.

-sweetened condensed milk over jello
+Sweetened condensed milk over jello.

 Cut into 32 cubes with a knife and serve.

-We earn a commission if you click this link and make a purchase at no additional cost to you.
+We earn a commission if you make a purchase, at no additional cost to you.

 Recipe Notes and FAQ

-Why is my Jello watery?
+Why is my gelatin watery?

-Should you grease a Jello mold?
+Should you grease a gelatin mold?

 This recipe uses a simple glass dish, so no greasing is required.
 For molds that have edges and other fancy contours, spray the mold with a non-stick spray to keep it from getting stuck in the crevices.

-How long does Jello last?
+How long does gelatin last?

-Jello will stay fresh for 7 to 10 days when covered and refrigerated.
+Gelatin will stay fresh for 7 to 10 days when covered and refrigerated.

-Does boxed Jello go bad?
+Does boxed gelatin go bad?

-Unopened dry Jello mix has an indefinite shelf life when stored at room temperature.
+Unopened dry gelatin mix has an indefinite shelf life when stored at room temperature.
 However, if the package has been opened, the mix will only last for about 3 months.
 Check the box for a “best buy” date and try to use it by then for best results.

 Yield: 32 cubes

-Stained-Glass Jello
+Stained-Glass Gelatin

 rainbow jello cubes on a plate